brodokk/neosvr_docker/README.md

 NeosVR facet/panel can be found in his public folder: neosrec:///U-GrayBoltWolf/R-6ab7ea3e-b7a9-4ab7-9490-955094c34021

+### New Features

+This server, compared to GrayBoldWolf's version, add the following
+amelioration:

+- Better handling of docker related commands
+- The logs now return the command exectued, with the curent ISO server date and current session where the command was run (especially usefull for session related commands)
+- Simple multi client connection with the same shared token.
+All commands are executed in queue.
+Not really well tested for now.

 In the futur i will make this script with a better integration with the current docker stack.
 Just a little todolist formyself:

 - Automatic detection of the headless